Introduction to Media APIs

 - a 5 minute input file may take 3 minutes and 30 seconds to complete

 Our researchers are always working to make processing algorithms more efficient and decrease processing time overall.
+The Supported Media Formats provides a table of minimum and maximum file sizes that can be processed for each service.

 If all goes well you will get a status of Success.